netKore/jb-teamcity-helm/README.md

    etc/hosts files example: `172.18.0.6  teamcity.example.com teamcity.isolated.example.com teamcity-main.example.com`

-*WARNING* This is important for initialization steps to connect to fist StatefullSet: for example `teamcity-ha-0` *INFO* HA url will be accessible only after initialization
+*WARNING* This is important for initialization steps to connect to first StatefullSet: for example `teamcity-ha-0` *INFO* HA url will be accessible only after initialization

 ## Installation customization for TC